Sukumar1118/Food-Order/Notes/Laying-the-Foundation.md

 ● `Calling a component inside another component` is Component Composition.

 # How to use JavaScript code inside JSX?
-● Inside a React Component when `{}` parenthesis is present we can write any JavaScript expression inside it.
+● Inside a React Component when `{}` braces is present we can write any JavaScript expression inside it.
     const number = 10000;
     const HeadingComponent = () => (
     <div id="containter">